 Bears Ears is vital not just for its own biodiversity but for its role in surrounding ecosystems.
 The area protected by the monument’s boundaries is home to all five classes of vertebrates and several endangered species including the Mexican spotted owl and the southwestern willow flycatcher.
 It hosts eagles, owls and more than 15 species of bats and prized elk,mule deer and bighorn sheep populations.
 This fauna is not without flora.
 The area’s diverse soils and rich microenvironments allow dozens of plant species to prosper.

 Throughout the COVID-19 pandemic, Americans flocked to our public lands, and after months of quarantine, we can expect more people will travel to our iconic parks and monuments this summer.
 As we renew our love for the great outdoors, we should also bring our sense of responsibility to keep these natural spaces great.

 President Biden should follow Secretary Haaland’s recommendation and restore full protections to Bears Ears.
 The original 1.35 million acres are vital to protect the area’s environmental riches, archaeological significance and cultural sanctity.

-Conservation America Campaign, Associate, Environment America Research & Policy Center
+Save America's Wildlife Campaign, Associate, Environment America Research & Policy Center